Skip to content

 1

-Plan the VLAN layout before configuring anything
+Plan the VLAN layout — and decide where the controllers live — before configuring anything

 2